 Haunted House at Casanova Caves

-The haunted house will run from 5-10 p.m.
+5-10 p.m.
 Friday and Saturday, Oct.
 24 and 25, and Thursday and Friday, Oct.
-30 and 31.
-It may not be appropriate for children in elementary school and younger.
-Admission is $3, $2 with a canned food item.
-Part of the proceeds will go the breast cancer 3 day walk.
+30 and 31 — not appropriate for elementary children and younger.
+Admission $3, $2 with canned food item.
+Part of proceeds go to breast cancer 3-day walk.

-The 55th annual Hudson Rotary Halloween parade is scheduled Friday, Oct.
-31, at Newton Field, located on the north side of E.P.
-Rock School, 340 13th St. S. Sign-ups begin at 4 p.m. with the parade scheduled at 4:30 p.m.
-Prizes will be awarded, and all children will receive a bag of treats.
-The rain location is the school gym.
+55th annual Hudson Rotary Halloween parade, Friday, Oct.
+31, at Newton Field, north side of E.P.
+Rock School, 340 13th St. S. Sign-ups begin at 4 p.m., parade at 4:30.
+Prizes will be awarded, all children receive treat bags, rain location in school gym.

 Harkorville’s Haunted Trail

 817 Badlands Road (third driveway past Kinney Road), Oct.
 24 and 25, 8 p.m.-midnight; Oct.
 31, 9 p.m.–1 a.m.; Nov.
 1, 8 p.m.-midnight.
 Walk through haunted woods – for adults and children over 10.
 Less scary option available for kids. $8/$7 with food shelf donation. www.myspace.com/badlandshauntedtrail.

 Sweet Butter Cakery, 1920 Crest View Drive (behind the Holiday station), has extended the deadline for its third annual Scary Story Contest to Thursday, Oct.
 23. Winners will be published in the Star-Observer and also receive a cakery gift certificate – pick up entry forms at the shop.
 Call (715) 531-1555 with questions.